Consumer medicine information

 • fainting, dizziness when getting up from a sitting or lying position.

-The above list includes serious side effects, which may require medical attention.
+This list includes serious side effects, which may require medical attention.
 Serious side effects are rare.

 Tell your doctor immediately or go to Accident and Emergency at the nearest hospital if you notice any of the following:

-The above list includes very serious side effects.
+This list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.

-Tell your doctor or pharmacist if you notice anything that is making you feel unwell.
-Other side effects not listed above may also occur in some people.
+Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell.

 Some side effects can only be found when your doctor does blood, urine or other tests from time to time to check your progress.

-After taking NICOTINIC ACID
+What NICOTINIC ACID contains

 • lactose monohydrate